AnshBansalbpl/MERN-Stack-SmartBridge/README.md

 # MERN-Stack-SmartBridge
+Reg No: 22BCE10330
-This repository contains the assignments given by SmartBridge for the online course
+This repository contains the assignments and project given by SmartBridge for the online course